Bolton claims Trump said reporters 'should be executed,' requested DOJ seek jail time

 Meanwhile, Trump on Thursday also slammed Bolton for his comments about North Korea during his time as national security adviser.

-"When Wacko John Bolton went on Deface the Nation and so stupidly said that he looked at the “Libyan Model” for North Korea, all hell broke out.
-Kim Jong Un, who we were getting along with very well, went “ballistic”, just like his missiles - and rightfully so," Trump tweeted.
+"When Wacko John Bolton went on Deface the Nation and so stupidly said that he looked at the 'Libyan Model' for North Korea, all hell broke out.
+Kim Jong Un, who we were getting along with very well, went 'ballistic', just like his missiles - and rightfully so," Trump tweeted.

 "He didn’t want Bolton anywhere near him.
 Bolton’s dumbest of all statements set us back very badly with North Korea, even now.
 I asked him, 'what the hell were you thinking?'
 He had no answer and just apologized.
 That was early on, I should have fired him right then & there!" he continued.